Comparing dg category models for path spaces via $A_\infty$-functors: Introduction

 \begin{corollary} For any simply connected topological space $X$, the functor induced by Adams' map is a quasi-equivalence if and only if the $A_\infty$-functor motivated by Chen's iterated integral map is an $A_\infty$-quasi-equivalence. \end{corollary}

-\begin{remark} Adams \cite{Adams} constructed the map $\mathsf{Cobar}(C^1(X,b)) \to C^\square(\Omega_b X)$ and proved it is a quasi-isomorphism for simply connected $X$ by comparing the Serre spectral sequences associated with the path fibration.
-Chen \cite{Chen} proved that his original iterated integral map, which takes an ordered sequence of differential forms on a manifold $M$ as input and produces a cochain in $\Omega_bM$ as output, is a quasi-isomorphism for simply connected $M$ by pairing with Adams' cobar construction and using spectral sequence arguments. \end{remark}
+Recall that Adams \cite{Adams} constructed the map $\mathsf{Cobar}(C^1(X,b)) \to C^\square(\Omega_b X)$ and proved it is a quasi-isomorphism for simply connected $X$ by comparing the Serre spectral sequences associated with the path fibration.
+Chen \cite{Chen} proved that his original iterated integral map, which takes an ordered sequence of differential forms on a manifold $M$ as input and produces a cochain in $\Omega_bM$ as output, is a quasi-isomorphism for simply connected $M$ by pairing with Adams' cobar construction and using spectral sequence arguments.
+Thus, Corollary~\ref{corollary: Adams equiv iff Chen equiv} highlights the structural feature underlying Chen’s proof and provides a conceptual explanation for why that argument works.

-A natural question is whether Corollary~\ref{corollary: Adams equiv iff Chen equiv} extends to possibly non-simply connected spaces.
-One may begin to address this by examining whether Adams' map and Chen's iterated integral map remain quasi-isomorphisms when $X$ is not simply connected.
+An adaptation of Adams’ original argument yields that, for any simply connected space $X$, the dg functor $\mathcal{A}_X \colon \mathsf{Cobar}^{\boxtimes}(\mathcal{C}(X))\to \mathsf{C}^{\square}(\mathsf{P}X)$ is a quasi equivalence (in fact, we prove a stronger statement in this article, see Theorem~\ref{theorem: Adams} below).
+Together with Corollary~\ref{corollary: Adams equiv iff Chen equiv}, this immediately implies the following.